EVENT OVERVIEW + FREQUENTLY ASKED QUESTIONS

 Q: Is there a cost for the final roster?

 A: Yes.
-Final roster players are required to submit a player fee to help to cover housing, transportation, meals, facility, rentals etc. The final details will be distributed within the registration forms.
+Final roster players are required to submit a player fee that helps to cover costs such as player housing, transportation, meals, uniforms, etc. The final details will be distributed within the registration forms.
 (Typically $400, but subject to change.)
+This fee also secures the player's full page player profile in the event program.